 8. Unify the result across all touchpoints

 A Product Information Management (PIM) system brings all these taxonomy components together in a single source of truth.
 With Plytix PIM, you can centralize, optimize and distribute content in a matter of minutes, speeding up time to market by 400% and increasing sales by up to 50%.
-To find the right PIM solution for your needs, download The Ultimate PIM Buyer's Guide or book a free consultation with one of our friendly PIM experts.
+To find the right PIM solution for your needs, download The Ultimate PIM Buyer's Guide.